 Listing IP addresses that are being rate limited by rate-based rules

-You can access the list of IP addresses that are currently being rate limited by a rate-based rule by using the CLI, the API, or any of the SDKs.
+You can access a rate-based rule's managed keys list using the CLI, the API, or any of the SDKs.
 This topic covers access using the CLI and APIs.
-The console doesn't provide this functionality at this time.
+The console doesn't provide access to the list at this time.

 For the AWS WAF API, the command is GetRateBasedStatementManagedKeys.